DontBugMie/Advanced-Quiz-Game-in-the-console/README.md

 5. To exit the game write 'exit' in the prompt window

 6. (if you press cancel you get a minus point!)

+SEE HOW MANY POINTS YOU CAN SCORE!

+HAPPY QUIZZING!!!

+:)